Additional Functions and Type Utilities

 bool

-Determine if a provided dtype is of a specified data type kind.
+Returns a boolean indicating whether a provided dtype is of a specified data type “kind”.

 Parameters: